openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 -  A method declaration contains the keyword ``abstract`` or ``static`` along with the keyword ``final``.

--  A method that is *final* is overridden.
+-  A method declared *final* is overridden.

 .. index::
    final method